CFSebastian/OOP_2/src/main/java/proiect/README.md

 -Storage
 -PowerSupply

+**components - part 2**:
+-ConnectionProvider
+-repository classes (repositories for 4 components) -service classes (services for 4 components and an Audit class for audit) -Admin class - for interacting with CRUD actions

 ## Actions
+### Part 1
 **Components:**
 -print() - prints the details of a component or just the name and price if not overridden
 -type() - returns type of component to differentiate between them